FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_start_robot.rst

 -  When switching the robot's automatic state, check the safety measures and return to the normal state and operate the machine operation carefully;

--  When the oscilloscope cannot be opened normally, please check whether the device connection is normal.
+-  When the teaching pendant cannot be opened normally, please check whether the device connection is normal.

 Button box control robot movement
 ---------------------------------------

 Refer to the 3.6.3 of the hardware installation of Chapter 3.
-The end LED definition of the end to control the robot
+The end LED definition of the end to control the robot.
+The existing button boxes are divided into 60-button box (POE)(BX01), 60-button box (POE)(BX02)-V1.0, 60-button box (POE)(BX02)-V2.0.

+Taking the 60-button box (POE)(BX01) as an example, the operation steps are as follows.

 Not paired with teaching pendant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~